 Deviation alert type

-The deviation method triggers an alert every time the aggregated value of a single grouped element is significantly higher or lower than the median value of all the elements within the same grouping period.
+The deviation method triggers an alert every time an aggregated value of a single grouped element is significantly higher or lower than the median value of all the elements within the same grouping period.
 This alert type is similar in concept and execution to the gradient type; they both use deviations from values to trigger alerts, however, they differ in the value they use to calculate the deviation.
 In the case of the deviation type, it is from the median of the values in the same period while in the gradient type, it is from the analogous value of the previous period with data.
 See the following picture for a more visual explanation.

 This type of alert could be useful when monitoring periodic tasks and their data patterns to be informed whenever the aggregated values inside a period differ too much from the frequency distribution midpoint.